 Service led by: Rev. Abbey Tennis

 In this service, we celebrate the gifts of our interconnectedness with the animal world.
-Bring your pets on zoom to receive a blessing in this intergenerational service.
+Bring your well-behaved or crated pets to the sanctuary or to your zoom camera to receive a blessing in this intergenerational service.
 Pictures of shy or departed pets, stuffed animals, or other symbolic animals are invited to receive a blessing too!

-Rev. Abbey serves as First Unitarian Church's Lead Minister.
+Rev. Abbey Tennis serves as First Unitarian Church's Lead Minister.

 August 21.
 Fanny Kemble, Great First Unitarian Abolitionist

 This service will celebrate the rarely told story of Fanny Kemble - great actor, abolitionist, writer, and member of this congregation in the 1800s.
 Join us to learn about our history and glean wisdom from our powerful foremothers!